NelisW/pyradi/README.md

 ## Status
 This project has Production status.
 Current content is tested, stable and usable.
-With time and active use the scope of the pyradi offering will grow and expand.
+The scope of the pyradi is continually growing as new functionality and examples are added.

 The development is ongoing as and when new needs arise.
 We are open for feature requests as well.